Lee Barron (musician)

-Lee Barron (born Elroy Vernon Lee; 1 August 1915 – 21 December 1993) was an American big band leader and radio/TV personality.
+Elroy Vernon Lee (August 1, 1915 – December 21, 1993), known professionally as Lee Barron, was an American big band leader and radio/TV personality.

 Early life

 He was born in Minnesota.
 Barron was born to Earl C. Lee (1883 Iowa – 1931) and Emma J. Lee (née Sylvester; b.
 8 August 1887 Polk County, Minnesota; d.
 24 July 1970 Crookston, Minnesota).
 Elroy had one brother, Clayton H. Lee (born 19 April 1921 Crookston, Minnesota).
 Elroy married Bernice Lucile Lee (née Barholz; (28 April 1918 - 9 July 2007).
 A stone memorial commemorating the lives of Elroy and Bernice was laid at Concordia Cemetery, Fertile, Minnesota.

 Career

 His bands included Elroy Lee and the Crookston Dinner Club Orchestra, Snorty and His City Slickers, Lee Barron and His Belltone Music, and territory band The Lee Barron Orchestra.

 Barron's radio career started at Nebraska-based KOIL station in 1944.
 He worked for other radio and TV stations in later years.

 Lew Anderson was a member of the Lee Barron Orchestra.